 - 9. Locate the brackets.
 Determine the "operator" and "adjustor" brackets by referring to Figure 6.4.
 The "operator" bracket may vary significantly based on the operation of the door.
 The "adjustor" bracket will contain a label with spring adjustment instructions. - 10.
-Remove the adjusting wheel if you haven't previously done so, and slide the adjustor bracket over the inner shaft of the barrel assembly.
-The hood clip angles should be facing inwards.
-Install the adjusting wheel (see Figure 6.2).

-11. If you have a conventional operator (with dropout pawl and fuselink), the operator bracket is shipped with a temporary plug holding the sprocket(s) and spacer washers in place on the bracket.
+Remove the adjusting wheel if you haven't previously it, and slide the adjustor bracket over the inner shaft of the barrel assembly.
+The hood clip angles should be facing inwards and the dropout pawl should be facing outwards.
+Install the adjusting wheel (see Figure 6.2). - 11.
+The operator bracket is shipped with a temporary plug holding the sprocket(s) and spacer washers in place on the bracket.
 Remove the plug and the bag of hardware attached to it, taking care not to lose the spacer washers positioned between the sprockets.
 Do not tighten the set screws in the bearing at this point.
 You may need to adjust the position when attaching to the guides.

-Note: M100 and Push-up units will not have spacer washers, and will utilize only (1) sprocket on the "operator" bracket.
+Note: Push-up units will not have spacer washers.

-12. Align the bearing, sprocket(s) and spacer washers and slide the assembly over the gear end until the inside face of the bracket is approximately 3 inches from the edge of the outer shaft.
+12. Align the bearing, sprocket(s) and spacer washers as shown below, and slide the assembly over the gear end until the inside face of the bracket is approximately 3 inches from the edge of the outer shaft.
 It is recommended that you install the keys, located in the bag of hardware you removed with the temporary plug, into each sprocket at this stage.
 Do not tighten the set screws at this point.

 Note: Do not install the operator until the barrel and bracket assembly is hoisted into position and securely fastened to the guides.
-Installing the operator prior to this stage will cause the assembly to be lopsided and cumbersome, making it difficult and potentially dangerous to hoist into position.
+Installing the operator at this stage will cause the assembly to be lopsided and cumbersome, making it difficult and potentially dangerous to hoist into position.

-Figure 6.4- Brackets and Barrel Prior to Installation (M100 fire shutter brackets shown)
+Figure 6.4 - Brackets and Barrel prior to installation (M100 fire door brackets shown)